MaJerle/stm32-cube-cmake-vscode/README.md

 ![VSCode installed plugins](docs/images/vscode-plugins-installed.png)

-If you do not like command line for installation, extensions are searchable through VSCode GUI.
+Alternative way is to use Extension search GUI and manually install all extensions.
-Once installed, you should have at least these extensions ready for next steps.
+Once installed, that should be your minimum list of extensions.

 ![VSCode installed plugins](docs/images/vscode-plugins-installed-preview.png)

-## Tools installed successfully
+### Tools installed successfully

 At this point, all the tools are properly installed and you are ready for next steps.